-You’ve heard about Limited Liability Companies (LLCs) and you’re thinking of starting a business.
+You have heard about Limited Liability Companies (LLCs) and you are thinking of starting a business.
 Should you structure it as an LLC?
 How do you even decide that?
 With the help of an experienced New Jersey business lawyer who has been through that same analysis countless times, like the lawyers at Barnes Law Group, LLC.

 LLCs are a relatively new and very popular form of business.
 An LLC is not technically a corporation, and it does not issue stock.
-LLCs don’t have as many formal requirements as C corporations, and they don’t limit the number of members, as S corporations do.
+LLCs do not have as many formal requirements as C corporations, and they do not limit the number of members, as S corporations do.
 They do, however, offer the same limitation of personal liability as corporations offer, which accounts for their popularity.

 Advantages and Disadvantages of an LLC

 Basically, LLCs offer many of the advantages of a corporation while retaining many of the advantages of a partnership.
 The primary advantage of an LLC is the limitation of personal liability.
-If the business ends up being liable for enormous sums of money, you won’t lose all your personal assets because you’re an owner; your personal liability won’t go beyond the ownership interest you have in the LLC (assuming that you and your fellow owners have not used the company so egregiously that a court feels compelled to disregard the business structure).
+If the business ends up being liable for enormous sums of money, you will not lose all your personal assets because you are an owner; your personal liability will not go beyond the ownership interest you have in the LLC (assuming that you and your fellow owners have not used the company so egregiously that a court feels compelled to disregard the business structure).